gurditsingh/hydeout/_posts/test.md

 out_word
 ```

-## what is State in kafka streams:
+## what is state in kafka streams:

 Kafka Streams provides  **state stores**, which can be used by stream processing applications to store and query data, which is an important capability when implementing stateful operations.
 Kafka Streams automatically creates and manages such state stores when you are calling stateful operators such as  `count()`  or  `aggregate()`.